joewallace7/py-data-mgmt/readme.md

 # Python Data Management Tools

-Use the file datamgmt.py
+**File:** datamgmt.py

 ## Purpose

 This is a single Python script with a collection of functions meant to make data management, particularly extracting and importing data to/from databases easier.
+You'll need to have ODBC connections already set up to use the file_to_db() and querydb() functions.

+Other capabilities include:

+* Reading and writing delimited text files (CSV, TSV, pipe-delimted, etc).
+* Finding files by part of the name.
+* Reading Excel spreadsheets.
+* Cleaning strings of non-standard characters.
+* Generating UUIDs.
+* Getting file line counts.
+* Getting the top N lines of a file.

 ## Dependencies